 GCI Holdings issued a note to Wells Fargo that matures on July 15, 2029 and is payable in monthly installments of principal and interest (the "Wells Fargo Note Payable").
-Outstanding borrowings on the Wells Fargo Note Payable were \$4 million and \$5 million as of December 31, 2024 and 2023, respectively.
 On May 1, 2023, the Wells Fargo Note Payable was amended to update the interest rate to reference SOFR instead of LIBOR.
 After this amendment, the interest rate is variable at SOFR plus 1.75%.
 Prior to the amendment, the interest rate was variable at one month LIBOR plus 2.25%.

-The Wells Fargo Note Payable is subject to similar affirmative and negative covenants as the Senior Credit Facility.
-The obligations under the Wells Fargo Note Payable are secured by a security interest and lien on the building purchased with the note.
+The note is subject to similar affirmative and negative covenants as the Senior Credit Facility.
+The obligations under the note are secured by a security interest and lien on the building purchased with the note.